joshghent/blog/content/blog/grafana-node/index.md

 Now, click the graph and click “Edit”.
 Now we can add a data source for our graph.

-Set your datasource as your Graphite DB so you can now perform queries for your data.
+Set your data source as your Graphite DB so you can now perform queries for your data.
 You will need to build up a query like this:

 ![](https://cdn-images-1.medium.com/max/2000/0*OtAVsLVruQ7s6xqi)